TimWunderlich/MaterialChips/README.md

 ![MaterialChips preview](https://raw.githubusercontent.com/TiMWunderlich/MaterialChips/master/docs/tags.png)

-Realizes layout as a RecyclerView using [ChipsLayoutManager](https://github.com/BelooS/ChipsLayoutManager) and allows to easily append and delete individual items programmatically.
+MaterialChips realizes its layout as a RecyclerView using [ChipsLayoutManager](https://github.com/BelooS/ChipsLayoutManager) and allows to easily append and delete individual items programmatically.
+It does not require its items to implement a certain interface—all they need is to provide a public ```toString()``` method.

 ## Gradle
     dependencies {